Etale and crystalline companions, II: Coefficient objects

 \begin{lemma} Let $U$ be an open dense subscheme of $X$.
 For any category of coefficient objects, restriction from coefficient objects over $X$ to coefficient objects over $U$ is fully faithful. \end{lemma} \begin{proof} See \cite[Lemma~1.2.2]{kedlaya-companions}. \end{proof}

 \begin{defn} We say that a coefficient object on $X$ is \emph{constant} if it arises by pullback from $\Spec(k)$.
-We refer to the result of tensoring with a constant coefficient object of rank $1$ as a \emph{constant twist}. \end{defn}
+We refer to the operation of tensoring with a constant coefficient object of rank $1$, or the result of this operation, as a \emph{constant twist}. \end{defn}

 \begin{lemma} Suppose that $X$ is irreducible.
 For every coefficient object $\calE$ on $X$, there exists a constant twist of $\calE$ whose determinant is of finite order. \end{lemma} \begin{proof} See \cite[Lemma~1.1.3]{kedlaya-companions}. \end{proof}